Skip to main content

 She is currently president of the Livermore Lab Foundation, a 501(c)(3), whose mission is to promote the philanthropic engagement of informed, highly motivated donors to advance promising scientific research, technology development and educational endeavors at LLNL.

 Ms. Crawford has served on advisory committees for the National Research Council and the National Science Foundation.
-She co-chaired the Council on Competitiveness High Performance Computing Advisory Committee, and co-chaired the CRDF Global Board.
+She co-chaired the Council on Competitiveness High Performance Computing Advisory Committee and co-chaired the CRDF Global Board.
 She is a board member of the Monterey Bay Aquarium Research Institute; a member of the Strategic Research Advisory Council at Purdue University; and a member of the California Council on Science and Technology, the Institute of Electrical and Electronics Engineers (IEEE), and the Association for Computing Machinery (ACM).
-Ms. Crawford holds a B.S. in mathematics from Redlands University (California) and an M.S. in operations research from Stanford University.
+Ms. Crawford holds a bachelor's degree in mathematics from Redlands University (California) and a master's degree in operations research from Stanford University.